top of page

 Work

-1999-2023 Interior Designer for residential properties
+1999-2023 Interior Designer for residential properties.
+The UK.

 Exhibitions and Prizes